Featured Post

 Antioxidants

 Chia seeds also contain several antioxidant compounds, including chlorogenic acid, caffeic acid, myricetin, quercetin, and kaempferol.
-Antioxidants help neutralize free radicals within the body, potentially reducing oxidative stress and lowering the risk of chronic diseases.
+Antioxidants help neutralize free radicals within the body, potentially reducing oxidative stress and lowering the risk of chronic diseases, as documented in biomedical research indexed on NCBI.

 Why Chia Seeds Are Considered a Superfood